antvis/gatsby-theme-antv/README.md

 `markdown:docs/common/data-mapping.zh.md`
 ```

 _docs/common/data-mapping.zh.md_ is the path relative to the current project.
-It also supports multiple levels of nested.
+It supports multiple levels of nested.

 ## Related libraries